 High School Economics

-Understanding economics is essential to becoming an involved and productive citizen who makes wise financial choices.
-Getting informed about supply, demand and real cost make us all better consumers.
-Use this guide to find practical resources and real-life projects that make learning economics a breeze.
+Understanding economics is essential to becoming an involved and productive citizen that makes wise financial choices.
+Getting informed about supply, demand and real cost makes us all better consumers.
+Use this High School Economics Web Guide to find practical resources and real-life projects that make learning economics a breeze.

 Student Resources for High School Economics

 Explore economic decision-making, plan your own small business and invest in the stock market—these are all projects you might be asked to do in an economics class.
-Read on for guidance in finding the best sites and resources.
+Use these student resources for high school economics for guidance in finding the best sites and resources.

 - Many sites that offer educational games or help with homework may look boring on the surface, but don’t be fooled.
 Just because a site isn’t flashy doesn’t mean it can’t be helpful or offer an interesting challenge.